The History of Burger King and the First 10 Locations

 Hungry Jack’s of Australia

-There is only one country in the world where Burger King does not operate under its name, and that is Australia.
+There is only one country in the world where Burger King does not operate under its name: Australia.
 In 1971, when Burger King established itself down under, they learned that their name had already been trademarked.

 They gave their Australian franchisee Jack Cowin a list of possible new names from Burger King and Pillsbury‘s already registered trademarks.
 He chose the name used by Pillsbury‘s US pancake mix, Hungry Jack.
 The only change he made was to add an apostrophe “s.”